Lake Dorothy

 Lake Dorothy is a lake in King County, Washington.
-First labeled on Oliver Phelps Anderson's "New Map of the County of King, State of Washington, 1894"; the name was bestowed by Anderson for his daughter Dorothy Louise Anderson (1893-1912), a member of Sigma Kappa sorority.
+First labeled on Oliver P Anderson's "New Map of the County of King, State of Washington, 1894"; the name was bestowed by Anderson for his daughter Dorothy Louise Anderson (1893-1912), a member of Sigma Kappa sorority.
 It is one of the largest lakes in the area and is the source of the East Fork Miller River.

 Waterfalls

 A number of waterfalls surround Lake Dorothy.
 Florence Falls (76 ft) is located over a promontory a short distance downstream from the outlet.
 As Florence Falls reaches Camp Robber Creek a second waterfall is produced by a series of slides and cascades, 76 ft Camp Robber Cascades.

 Access

 The lake can be reached by the Dorothy Lake Trail which is about 2 miles to the lake.
 The trail continues another 2 miles along the lake’s shore to its south end.
 After that it continues on, climbing up from the lake and eventually climbing over a ridge before descending to Bear Lake and the Taylor River.